 FOUNDING EDITOR & EDITOR-IN-CHIEF:

 Sebastian Hasani Paramo is the son of Mexican immigrants.
-His writing has appeared in or is forthcoming in Cosmonauts Avenue, Southwest Review, Iron Horse Literary Review, Salt Hill, Huizache, & other venues.
+His writing has appeared in or is forthcoming in The Kenyon Review Online, Cosmonauts Avenue, Southwest Review, Iron Horse Literary Review, Salt Hill, Huizache, & other venues.
 He has received scholarships and awards from Sewanee Writers’ Conference, Bread Loaf Writers’ Conference, and the Vermont Studio Center.
-He holds an MFA from Sarah Lawrence College and lives in Denton, Texas as a teaching fellow in the doctoral program at the University of North Texas, where he is the Managing Editor for American Literary Review.
+He holds an MFA from Sarah Lawrence College and lives in Denton, Texas as a teaching fellow in the doctoral program at the University of North Texas, where he is the Rossetti Broadside Editor for American Literary Review.
 He co-founded the Pegasus Reading Series in Dallas.
 Learn more about him here.

 Shannon Elizabeth Hardwick‘s work has appeared in Salt Hill, Versal, The Texas Observer, Devil’s Lake, Four Way Review, Sugar House Review, Huffington Post UK, among others.
-A graduate from Sarah Lawrence College’s MFA program, Hardwick serves as the poetry editor for The Boiler Journal and her first full-length, Before Isadore, was recently published by Sundress Publications.
+A graduate from Sarah Lawrence College’s MFA program, and her first full-length, Before Isadore, was recently published by Sundress Publications.

 ASSISTANT POETRY EDITOR: